DNS - Domain Name System in Computer Networking

 DNS Caching Strategies

-Effective DNS caching strategies improve performance by reducing the need for repeated DNS queries, leveraging TTL values and cache hierarchies.
+Effective DNS caching strategies improve performance by reducing the need for repeated DNS queries:

 Anycast and Load Balancing for DNS Servers